-A synoptic water level round utilizing each available monitoring well (refer to Table 2) shall be conducted in accordance with the Water Level / LNAPL Thickness Measurement SOP in the shortest possible time prior to beginning sampling to assess groundwater flow directions.
+A synoptic water level round utilizing each available monitoring well (refer to Table 2) shall be conducted in accordance with the Water Level / LNAPL Thickness Measurement SOP in the shortest possible time approximately one week prior to beginning sampling to assess groundwater flow directions.
 If LNAPL is encountered in any well, LNAPL thickness measurements will be collected in accordance with the SOP.
 Refer to Figure 1 for the well locations.

 Groundwater elevations will be measured as depth-to-water at the Site using an electronic water level indicator probe.
-Groundwater elevations will be calculated by subtracting the depth-to-groundwater from the reference elevation associated with each well (top of polyvinyl chloride [PVC] riser or metal casing).
+Groundwater elevations will be calculated by subtracting the measured groundwater depth from the reference elevation associated with each well (top of polyvinyl chloride [PVC] riser or metal casing).